 When you’re a kid, your bedroom design revolves around what color your parents will let you paint the walls and how many posters you can cram into any given space.
 You need a bed, somewhere to keep your clothes, and maybe a desk for all the homework you’re totally doing.
-The first time you’re out on your own, usually in a halfway decent apartment, you try to make your space a bit more mature while also staying in the boundaries of rental rules.
+The first time you’re out on your own, usually in a halfway decent apartment, you try to make your space a bit more mature while also staying within the boundaries of rental rules.
 Now, you’re ready to create your perfect master bedroom with a carefully curated design.
 Where do you even begin?!

 From there, figure out everything you want to have in your bedroom.
 If your relaxation goals include a full-scale entertainment center to enjoy from the comfort of your bed, you’ll need to plan proper electrical for that.
 If your space involves some kind of cozy lounge corner, you’ll need to determine how you plan to break up the space and what kind of furniture will fit.
-Maybe an organized closet is what brings you peace, plan on how much space needs to be dedicated to that and if you’ll use built-in’s or store-bought organization solutions.
+Maybe an organized closet is what brings you peace; plan on how much space needs to be dedicated to that and if you’ll use built-ins or store-bought organization solutions.

 It’s easy to go on Pinterest and build an idea board of bedroom designs that you love, and having these ideas ahead of time can be extremely helpful.
 But it’s easy to find yourself wrapped up in the idea of what you think you want and not having that line up with reality.
-When approaching the design phase, it is important to think about not only how you want your space to feel, but how you want to feel in your space.
+When approaching the design phase, it is important to think about not only how you want your space to feel but how you want to feel in your space.

-When Choosing the color for your bedroom walls, we suggest choosing from a “restful palette” of colors.
-In a previous blog we talked all about color theory and how to choose the perfect shade that encourages rest.
+When choosing the color for your bedroom walls, we suggest choosing from a “restful palette” of colors.
+In a previous blog, we talked all about color theory and how to choose the perfect shade that encourages rest.
 Cool tones like blues and greens are usually more calming.
 You must also choose how dark or light you want the shade, as well as the sheen of the paint.

 To create a luxurious space, consider investing in quality sheets and additional cozy bedding.
-Investing in good window coverings is somewhere you can add color, patter or texture to your space while also maintaining privacy and blocking the morning light.
-Add one or two statement pieces and you’ll create a space that is uniquely you.
+Investing in good window coverings is somewhere you can add color, pattern or texture to your space while also maintaining privacy and blocking the morning light.
+Add one or two statement pieces, and you’ll create a space that is uniquely yours.
 For more tips on furniture and décor, visit this blog from our design partners at Housewarming Seattle.